sapcc/maia/docs/users-guide.md

 maia snapshot --prometheus-url http://localhost:9090
 ```

+## Using Maia with Grafana

-## Using the Prometheus Data Source in Grafana with Maia
+Due to its API-compatibility, the Prometheus data source in Grafana can be used for Maia as well.
+That means you can
+build elaborate dashboards around Maia metrics with your existing Grafana installation.
+No additional plugins needed!

 Configure the data source like with a regular Prometheus.
 Select `Basic Authentication` and enter the scoped
  user credentials.

 There are several variants to express the project/domain scope:

 Project scoped user: